Issues

 Recent Developments

-In recent years, lawmakers and regulators, spurred by proposals like Senator Ron Wyden's 2021 initiative, have suggested sweeping alterations to how business partnerships are taxed.
+In recent years, lawmakers and regulators, spurred by proposals like Senator Ron Wyden's 2021 initiative, have suggested sweeping alterations to how business partnerships are audited and taxed.
 These proposals not only impose new and costly rules but also undermine investment and productive economic activity.
 With partnerships representing $36 trillion in assets, nearly half of the U.S. capital stock, the repercussions of these changes would be far-reaching.

 Impact